RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2013-12-07-Why-PowerShell.md

 #### Consolidate and multiply your learning

-* Your reward for learning PowerShell is the impoved ability to control and automate the myriad technologies integrates with.
+* Your reward for learning PowerShell is the impoved ability to control and automate the many technologies it integrates with.
 I can use the same set of commands to filter, export, redirect, modify, extend, and perform actions against output for all of these technologies.
 I can pick up my PowerShell skills and take them in any direction I need - Hyper-V, vCenter, SQL, AD, XenApp, and more.
 * Your reward for learning specific tools or executables such as net.exe or schtasks.exe, is the ability to work with those specific tools.
 * I'm not knocking these, and they are incredibly helpful to know, but coming from the Unix/Linux side of the house, you would need to know a shell language (bash), various tools (awk, sed, grep) a general purpose language (Perl, Python), and perhaps a language like Ruby for configuration management.
 In the Microsoft world?
 You can go quite far with PowerShell.